Dating a Person Who Has Borderline Personality Disorder

-It’s important that you are very aware that helping your partner with BPD doesn’t mean you’re going to change them.
+Most importantly, you must be very aware that helping your partner with BPD doesn’t mean you’re going to change them.

 This disease needs to be monitored by a professional.
 With this, you can hope for improvement.

-However, it’s necessary to know that this is a lifelong disease.
-There will be relapses, but there will also be moments when you hardly know it’s there.
+Even so, it’s necessary to know that this is a lifelong disease.
+There will be relapses but also there will also be moments when you hardly know it’s there.

 However, the disease will always be there.

 Firstly, we’re going to begin with discussing the most common behaviors for couples in which one of the members has BPD.